voxel51/fiftyone/docs/source/getting_started/install.rst

 .. note::

-  FiftyOne is currently in private beta.
-If you have registered, your FiftyOne Beta welcome email contains a token that you will need to run commands in this document.
+  **FiftyOne is currently in private beta!** If you have registered, your welcome email contains a token that you will need to run some of the commands below.
 Replace all instances of ``YOUR_TOKEN`` below with your token.

   If you haven't registered for the FiftyOne Beta, you can sign up at https://voxel51.com/fiftyone/#beta